 The integrated mine comprises of a twin-circuit sulphide and oxide plant with a combined capacity of 7.2 million tonnes per annum (Mtpa), three 44MW hydropower stations and a 32MW of standby high-speed thermal power generator as a backup to be used during the dry season.

 The mine’s average gold recovery rate is 88%.
 It produced 807,000oz of gold from 32Mt of ore graded at 3.45 grams per tonne (g/t) in 2018.

 The Kibali gold project was developed in two overlapping phases.

 Phase one of the project was carried out from Q1 2012 to Q4 2013.

-It includes construction of the open pit operations, metallurgical plant, separate tailings storage facilities (TSF) for cyanide and flotation tailings, hydropower stations, back-up power plant, and all other associated infrastructure.
-The estimated cost of phase 1 is $920m.
+It included construction of the open pit operations, metallurgical plant, separate tailings storage facilities (TSF) for cyanide and flotation tailings, hydropower stations, back-up power plant, and all other associated infrastructure.

 Construction works on the Kibali gold project began in April 2012.
 Approximately 200,000 cubic meters of land was shifted for the foundation of metallurgical plant and 800,000m³ for the bulk earthworks.
 The underground mine was developed through twin decline system.

-The works completed in 2012 were manufacturing of the mills and hydro turbines, and construction of the ROM pad, platform for the vertical shaft and mine assay laboratory.
+The manufacturing of the mills and hydro turbines, and construction of the ROM pad, platform for the vertical shaft and mine assay laboratory works were completed in 2012.